 Area 9 - West Wivelshire - Jill Jobson

-Area 10 - East Wivelshire - James Kitson
+Area 10 - East Wivelshire - Charles Hulbert-Powell

 Area 11 - Trigg Major - Willa Bailey

-If you would like more information on how you can support CHCT please contact your area representative using the form below.
+If you would like more information on how you can support CHCT please contact your deanery representative using the form below.